mohnish/pot-bot/README.md

 ## Development

-* From the app root, run `npm start` to start the bot
+* From the app root, run `npm run dev` to start the bot

 ## License